SamSwift505/TomediSwift_R_Training/README.md

 # TomediSwift_R_Training
-# THIS FOLDER INCLUDES CODE AND DATA FOR R TRAINING TO BE HELD AT NMPHA
+# This repository includes code, data and slides for the R training exercise presented by Laura Tomedi and Sam Swift at the 2022 NMPHA conference